Omphalotus olivascens: Ecology

-A saprobe or parasite, O. nidiformis is nonspecific in its needs and is compatible with a wide variety of hosts.
+A saprobe or parasite, O. olivascens is usually found on oak or Eucalyptus, rarely on other hosts.

 Omphalotus species cause a white rot by breaking down lignin in their tree hosts.

-Biochemistry
+Toxicity

 The jack o'lantern mushroom is poisonous; while not lethal, consuming this mushroom leads to very severe cramps, vomiting, and diarrhea.

 The toxic ingredient of many species of Omphalotus is a sesquiterpene compound known as illudin S. This, along with illudin M, have been identified in O. nidiformis.
 The two illudins are common to the genus Omphalotus and not found in any other basidiomycete mushroom.